 No, newly created 112.0441(2) prohibits educational institutions and governmental entities from imposing COVID-19 vaccination mandates on any full-time, part-time or contract employees.

-When will the exemption forms be available by the Florida Department of Health?
+Where can I find the exemption forms from the Florida Department of Health?